theServants/media/README.md

-# mission23 - media
+# theServants - media
 ## about
-this repository is for mission 23 media relations, it will contain articles written by the Servants, press releases, and supporting audio/video.
+this repository is for the servants of the Creator media relations, it will contain articles written by the Servants, press releases, and supporting audio/video.

-the [wiki](https://github.com/mission23/media/wiki) contains all articles written by, and press releases issued by, the Servants of the Creator.
+the [wiki](https://github.com/theServants/media/wiki) contains all articles written by, and press releases issued by, the Servants of the Creator.

 ## online presence
-the only authorized online presence is [github.com/mission23](https://github.com/mission23) (including subdirectories) and will remain so for the remainder of the Creator’s mission 23 for life on earth.
+the only authorized online presence is [github.com/theServants](https://github.com/theServants) (including subdirectories or repositories) and will remain so for the remainder of the Creator’s mission 23 for life on earth.

-from time to time, as desired, the Servants may post things on other platforms. however, any article or quote attributed to the Creator or the Servants of the Creator should first be verified here on the [media](https://github.com/mission23/media/wiki) (for one in broadcast or print) or the [mission23](https://github.com/mission23/mission23/wiki) wiki.
+from time to time, as desired, the Servants may post things on other platforms. however, any article or quote attributed to the Creator or the Servants of the Creator should first be verified here on the [media](https://github.com/theServants/media/wiki) (for one in broadcast or print) or the [mission23](https://github.com/theServants/mission23/wiki) wiki.

 ## the wire
-the Creator has instructed the Servants to produce an podcast. micah has started "the wire" and you can get it [here on github](https://github.com/mission23/the_wire/tree/master/the_wire).
+the Creator has instructed the Servants to produce an podcast. micah has started "the wire" and you can get it [here on github](https://github.com/theServants/the_wire/tree/master/the_wire).

 we will be looking for something more user-friendly on the frontend.